rollup/rollup/docs/01-command-line-reference.md

   rollup -i input.js -f es -p ./my-plugin.js
   ```

-  The file should export a plugin object or a function returning such an object.
+  The file should export a function returning a plugin object.
 - Via the name of a plugin that is installed in a local or global `node_modules` folder:

   ```